-To meet the definition of research with human subjects, one or both of the following must be true:
+To meet the definition of research with human subjects, one or more of the following must be true:

-- You are conducting a pilot study or other preliminary research.
+- You are conducting a pilot study or other preliminary research; or

-- Interacting with living human beings in order to gather data about them, using methods such as interviews, focus groups, questionnaires, and participant observation, or
+- Interacting with living human beings to gather data about them using methods such as interviews, focus groups, questionnaires, and participant observation; or

 - Obtaining private identifiable information that has been collected about or provided by individuals, such as a school record or identifiable information collected by another researcher or organization.